paritytech/polkadot-sdk/.github/commands-readme.md

 ### Number of the Pull Request

 The number of the pull request.
-Required so the action can fetch the repo.
+Required so the action can fetch the correct branch and comment if it fails.

 ## How to modify an action